sisl/PyroRL/README.md

 # Wildfire Evacuation RL Gym Environment

-An RL gym environment for wildfire evacuation.
+A new reinforcement learning OpenAI Gym environment built for the simulation of wildfire evacuation.
+Check out the [docs](https://docs.google.com/document/d/1IpA1HS6_81OnfwQktYsEsL9z5eDfbmcg-3HQZxJtLYs/edit?usp=sharing).

 ## How To Use